Papaya: Nutrition, Benefits, Side Effects, & Uses

 Why You Should Eat Papaya?

-Papaya fruit is packed with nutrients that aid in healthy digestion, boosted immunity, and heart health.
+Papaya fruit is packed with nutrients that aid in healthy digestion, boosting immunity, and heart health.
 Papaya in its raw form contains enzymes, which are used in the preparation of dietary supplements and chewing gums.
 Latex, derived from the raw papaya fruit, is used as a meat tenderizer.
 Papaya is also used in several cosmetic, skin, and beauty products like papaya soaps, as well as certain chewing gums.

 Papaya Nutrition Facts